 - Students must wear their badges at all times while on campus. - Badges must be visible on the upper half of the torso. - Students are to present their identification to any staff member upon request.
-Compliance with all staff requests is required at all times for the safety and security of the campus. - Students who lose, damage, or vandalize their ID badges may be required to replace the badge at their own cost according to the SVCTE fee schedule.
+Compliance with all staff requests is required at all times for the safety and security of the campus. - Students should contact Student Services in Room 803 for replacement identification badges as soon as a badge is damaged or lost.